6 Steps to Better Team Communication

 December 31, 2016

 Writing a grant proposal is rarely, if ever, a solo activity.
-Unless you are starting a nonprofit on your own and trying to land that first grant, preparing a grant takes multiple people.
+Unless you are starting a nonprofit on your own and trying to secure that first grant, preparing a grant application requires multiple people.

-Proposal teams can be configured different ways.
-You might have several people writing content, or maybe one person doing the bulk of the writing and a handful of people involved as reviewers.
+Proposal teams can be configured in different ways.
+You might have several people writing content, or one person handling the bulk of the writing and a handful of reviewers.
 Either way, more than one person will be involved.
 For most grant applications, you’ll also need a finance person to prepare the budget unless it is a simple application requiring only a summary budget figure.
-You may also need help from HR staff to get copies of CVs for existing staff or to understand the process to post positions if the proposed project requires recruiting new staff.
+You may also need HR staff to obtain copies of existing staff CVs or to understand the process for posting positions if the proposed project requires recruiting new staff.

 Writing clear emails that actually get read takes practice.